Student Spotlight: Melanie Parrott, senior in Psychology

 Would you elaborate on your research?

 My sophomore year I worked with a PhD candidate, Matthew Davis, on his dissertation research.
 I found his research topic both interesting and important, and it became the inspiration for my own research.
 In psychology terms, I am looking at how Dual Process Theory and framing effects influence people’s food decisions.
 Essentially, I am looking at how individuals thought processes and how information presented on nutrition labels combine to influence the choices people make about food.
 The undergraduate research fellowship program has allowed me to be a leader in my own research while receiving the support I need from both the College of Liberal Arts and my mentor, Professor Ana Franco-Watkins.

 My ultimate goal is to attend medical school.
 I would love to combine my interest in the biomedical sciences with my interest in psychology to perhaps become a psychiatrist, but I am also keeping an open mind.

-Written by Vicky Santos, director, external affairs, College of Liberal Arts
+Written by Vicky Santos, director of external affairs in the College of Liberal Arts at Auburn University